 What is longevity medicine?

-A preventive medical approach focused on identifying disease risk before symptoms appear.
+Longevity medicine is a preventive, systems-based medical approach focused on identifying disease risk before symptoms appear and improving long-term healthspan.